Public health problems in the Aral Sea region: Effects on infant mortality rates

 As the sea dries up, the contaminants become exposed on the surface and enter the soil, while also being blown in the air.
 This has adversely affected the health of local residents.
 Around 35 million people live near the Aral Sea Basin, of whom 3.5 million live in the disaster area.
 Increases in many diseases and conditions have been noted and linked to the shrinking of the Aral.
-Infants and chldren face the highest risk from exposure to contaminants and toxins, leading to an increasing infant mortality rate in the area.
+Infants and children face the highest risk from exposure to contaminants and toxins, leading to an increasing infant mortality rate in the area.
 According to Newbold the infant mortality rate is defined as "the number of deaths of infants younger than one year of age per one thousand births."

 Infant mortality rates have been increasing in this region since the 1970s, while elsewhere in the world they have generally been going down.
 Residents of the Aral sea region have suffered high "exposure to industrial pollutants such as polychlorinated biphenyl (PCB) compounds and heavy metals but also to pesticides."
 This has led to increased infant mortality rates: as high as 70 per 1000 in Kazakhstan as of 1993.
 Toxins can be absorbed by breathing them in from the air, drinking water, and from food.
 It has been found that these contaminants can be passed down through breast feeding and "in a number of areas the physicians recommend against breast feeding babies, as the nursing mother's milk is toxic."

 The table shows that infant mortality rates have also increased in other surrounding countries and areas.
 Although many other factors contribute to infant mortality rates, the environmental state in the area has a definite influence on increasing rates.
 When compared with developed countries these rates can illustrate differences in health care and access to health care between the areas.